dayvidwhy/dayvidwhy.github.io/_posts/2016-10-06-Easy-jQuery-Selectors.markdown

 This is just too easy for first year students to get their heads around and start making meaningful web applications that plug in external information sources.

-Also specifying the `&callback=?` in the URL we pass to `$.getJSON` seemlessly deals with `JSONP` requests and student's don't have to spend time figuring out how to load JSON as the source of a script tag.
+Also specifying the `&callback=?` in the URL we pass to `$.getJSON` seamlessly deals with `JSONP` requests and student's don't have to spend time figuring out how to load JSON as the source of a script tag.

 # Finally
 jQuery has its weak points and has become less popular, but its [developer API](http://api.jquery.com/) is the easiest thing to read and introduce student's to.
 I have found myself, more than a few times, sitting with students while we explore it together.
 In conclusion, I would highly recommend learning jQuery as an extension of their general JavaScript knowledge.